 The breeder is also likely to ask questions of you and what kind of puppy you are looking for, what environment you live in, and other questions to help decide that you will be a responsible pet owner.
 Beware of any breeder that encourages you to rush your decision without checking you out.

 Responsible breeders do not breed every year, and it is likely that you talk to kennels that do not have any puppies available at all.
 You can ask for referrals to other breeders: good breeders know other breeders in the vicinity.
 You might even need to be patient and wait a number of months until new litters are born.
 The breeder will most certainly be able to keep your details on hand for that event and contact you in the future.

-On your first visit your aim is to evaluate the breeder and the premises, and start forming a relationship.
+On your first visit, your aim is to evaluate the breeder and the premises and start forming a relationship.
 A good breeder will show you around and let you inspect where the puppies spend most of their time.
 A clean and maintained environment is what you are looking for.
-Also do the puppies seem happy to have you around?
-Responsible breeders will socialise dogs early and get them used to new sights, smells, sounds, and experiences.
-If most or all the puppies run away at your sight it could be a warning sign that this socialisation has not occurred.

 The size of the property, number of dogs on site, web site, advertising and other promotional material from the breeder is not an indication to the quality of the dogs being bred.